seanmerron/Retirement-Roadmap/README.md

 **College**

-Save for your kids college!
+Save for your kid’s college!
 Tax advantages are king so being able to set aside money for them you won't touch that has a different objective is a good idea.
 Vanguard offers college saving 529 plans for this.

 **Funny Money / Gambles**